Everybody surely knows the Deal Or No Deal game, famous from television and produced by Endemol.

 How does Deal Or No Deal Live work?

-We have tested this game extensively and with real money and we are blown away by this Evolution Gaming variant.
+We have tested this game extensively and with real money and we were quite impressed by this Evolution Gaming variant.

 As loyal fans of the super exciting tv show, we can now start playing it ourselves in the Live Casino.
 With real money and real payouts.